panda3d/panda3d-docs/programming/texturing/multitexture-introduction.rst

 Note that we can create a new TextureStage object on the fly; the only parameter required to the TextureStage parameter is a name, which is significant only to us.
-When we pass the TextureStage as the first parameter to ``setTexture()``, it means to assign the indicated texture to that TextureStage.
-Also note that we no longer need to specify an override to the setTexture() call, since we are not overriding the texture specified at the Geom level, but rather we are adding to it.
+When we pass the TextureStage as the first parameter to :meth:`~.NodePath.set_texture()`, it means to assign the indicated texture to that TextureStage.
+Also note that we no longer need to specify an override to the :meth:`~.NodePath.set_texture()` call, since we are not overriding the texture specified at the Geom level, but rather we are adding to it.

 And the result is this: